burlachenkok/exploring-python3/python_details.md

 # User Defined Classes with Python

 Firstly, Python has limited support for private attribute objects.
-When you names attributes as `__attributename` the interpreter performs name mangling.
-In reality this attribute in case have access to it outside methods of the class will have the name `_classname__attribute`.
+When you name attributes as `__attributename` the interpreter performs name mangling.
+In reality, this attribute in case have access to it outside methods of the class will have the name `_classname__attribute`.
 In C++ terminology Python classes have the following characteristics:
   1. Normal class members (including the data members) are public except for some small support for Private Variables.
   2. All member functions/methods are virtual.
-  3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user defined class.
+  3. Like in C++, most built-in operators with special syntax (arithmetic operators, etc.) can be redefined for user-defined classes.
   4. Python Data attributes correspond to "data members" in C ++.
   5. Python supports multiple inheritance, and exceptions.
-  6. In Python (and in Perl) there is not exist such term as function overloading.
+  6. In Python (and in Perl) there is no such term as function overloading.

 # Key differences with C++